Ysbyty Ifan: Modern amenities

 Ysbyty Ifan has a primary school with two classrooms and a cafeteria.
 The village also has a rugby union pitch with a children's playground.

 The Ysbyty Ifan Estate is the largest single estate looked after by the National Trust.
 The area of the estate is over 8,000 hectares and includes moorland, river valleys and hill farms.
 The Migneint is an area of moorland and bog designated as a Site of Special Scientific Interest (SSSI).
 The Trust is responsible for a number of holiday cottages within the estate including Foel-Gopyn, which is off the grid.

 There are also a number of other places of interest near Ysbyty Ifan, so the area attracts a large number of visitors including walkers, especially during the summer months.
+Curlews, whose numbers are under pressure, have been seen nesting and visiting the Ysbyty Ifan area in recent years.

 Ysbyty Ifan is part of the Uwch Conwy ward for elections to Conwy County Borough Council.